Set-theoretic type solutions of the braid equation: Introduction

 Let $Y$ be a set and let $kY$ be the free vector space with basis $Y$ endowed with the unique coalgebra structure such that $\Delta(y)=y\ot y$ for all $y\in Y$.
 Each set-theoretical solution $s\colon Y\times Y\to Y\times Y$ of the braid equation induces a solution $\tilde{s}\colon kY\ot kY\to kY\ot kY$, where $\tilde{s}$ is the coalgebra morphism obtained by linearization of $s$.
 In this paper we begin the study of set-type solutions of the braid equation in the category of coalgebras.
 The underlying idea is to replace $kY$ by an arbitrary coalgebra $X$.
 Our main aim is to show that the relationships between set-theoretical solutions, $q$-cycle sets, $q$-braces, skew-braces, matched pairs of groups and invertible $1$-cocycles (\cites{CJO, ESS, GV, LYZ, R1}) remain valid in our setting.
 Many of the results in this papers were obtained previously in \cites{AGV, GGV} for cocommutative coalgebras.
 In order to remove the cocommutativity hypothesis, first we consider left non-degenerate coalgebra endomorphisms of $X\ot X$ and $q$-magma coalgebras on $X$, and we prove that there is a one to one correspondence between these structures.
 By restriction this induces a one to one correspondence between left non-degenerate solutions of the braid equation and $q$-cycle coalgebras ($q$-magma coalgebras satisfying suitable conditions).
 Under this bijection, invertible solutions correspond to regular $q$-cycle coalgebras, while non-degenerate invertible solutions correspond to non-degenerate $q$-cycle coalgebras.
-This is a coalgebra version of \cite{R2}*{Proposition 1}.
+This is a coalgebra version of \cite{R2}*{Proposition~1}.
+Then, we begin the study of Hopf $q$-braces (an adaptation to the Hopf algebra setting of the notion of $q$-brace due to Rump).
+Recall that a braiding operator on a group $G$, as defined in~\cite{LYZ}, is a bijective map $s\colon G\times G \to G\times G$, satisfying several conditions.
+If we relax the definition, not demanding that identity~[7] in~\cite{LYZ} be satisfied, then we arrive at the definition of weak braiding operator (which we extend to the setting of Hopf algebras).
+Let $H$ be a Hopf algebra.
+One of our first results about Hopf $q$-braces is that Hopf $q$-braces on $H$ and weak braiding operators on $H$ are essentially the same.
+Moreover, we adapt \cite{LYZ}*{Theorem 1} to the setting of Hopf algebras and we obtain several results about the relation between the binary operations in a Hopf $q$-brace and the antipode, and we generalize some results of~\cite{R2}*{Section~3}.